Soundscapes for Web Games: The Layer Beneath Your SFX - Part 1

 2D Phaser games.
 Bed keyed to the scene.
 Emitters scheduled in scene update or via timers.
 The listener position rarely moves, so pan is decorative rather than spatial.
 The win here is variety: three or four samples per emitter with last-picked exclusion turns a static loop into something the ear cannot lock onto.
 Cheap, huge.

 3D three.js or r3f games.
-Bed is still 2D.
+The bed is still 2D.
 A room tone has no position; it is everywhere.
 Emitters can be either 2D-randomized or true positional via PositionalAudio 🔗 for things that should pan as the camera turns.
-Ducking starts to matter more here because dialog and narration get buried under ambience faster in a 3D scene, where you also have music and footsteps and UI all competing.
+Ducking starts to matter more here, because dialog and narration get buried under ambience faster in a 3D scene, where you also have music and footsteps and UI all competing.

 The room comes back.
 That’s the goal.